Amber Balcaen: CARS Super Late Model Tour

 Balcaen made her first start in the CARS Super Late Model Tour in 2018, driving the No. 4 for Kyle Busch Motorsports at Hickory Motor Speedway.
 Balcaen started 26th and finished 28th, after being involved in an early race wreck.

 On March 21, Kyle Busch Motorsports announced that Balcaen will drive two late model races in 2019, the Pro All Star Series race at Hickory Motor Speedway, and the CARS Super Late Model Tour race at Motor Mile Speedway.
-Balcaen started 22nd finished 14th at Motor Mile.
+Balcaen started 22nd finished fourteenth at Motor Mile.

 POWRi Midget Racing

 In 2020, she competed in the POWRi Midget Racing Series, failing to qualify for most of the races.
-She was only able to qualify for two races, finishing 22nd and 12th respectably.
+She was only able to qualify for two races, finishing 22nd and 12th respectively.
 On July 11, 2020, Balcaen was involved in a serious wreck at the Valley Speedway, after she got loose in turn 4, causing her sprint car to go off course, and flip multiple times into a fence.
 Balcaen suffered collapsed lungs, a severe concussion, and several burns to her arms.
 She was immediately taken to a local hospital for further evaluation.
 She wasn't released for three days, and had her racing career put on hold for about three months.